cirio/InvoiceManagment/README.md

 Invoice Managment (http://invoiceprj.apphb.com/)
 ================

-- web api project -

-this is an small example of integration between Mvc and Web Api.
+this is a simple example of integration between Mvc and Web Api.
 The web application is based on the Twitter Bootstrap's framework.
 The persistence is performed by Entity Framework with the help of Knockout library.
-The database can be inizialized with the script in the folder Scripts\SetupDB\setupDB.txt Try with Google Chrome.
+The database can be inizialized with the script in the folder <code>Scripts\SetupDB\setupDB.txt</code>
+Try the demo with Google Chrome.